-technologies during their formative years, then yes, they exist.
-The challenge is that they may see these same technologies as "natural"--and that they may not be as skilled, self-aware, or critical in their use of the technologies as we might assume they would be."
-In other words, even if the category of digital natives is valid, it does not follow that said digital natives have a privileged understanding of technology, the parameters of which have been naturalised.
-This observation leads to my comments about the relationship of digital natives to the concept of the real, to which I will turn momentarily.
+While we must remain cautious about the effectiveness of categorization in the term digital native, we need also to consider the epistemological assumptions made about that group.
+As poster drkhturner notes on the Digital Natives debate site of discusscafe (2013), "If digital natives are people who were immersed in particular digital technologies during their formative years, then yes, they exist.
+The challenge is that they may see these same technologies as "natural"-and that they may not be as skilled, self-aware, or critical in their use of the technologies as we might assume they would be."
+In other words, even if the category of digital natives is valid, it does not follow that said digital natives have a privileged understanding of technology, the parameters of which have been naturalized.
+This observation leads to my comments about the relationship of digital natives to the concept of the real, to which I turn in Section 3.

 There are a flood of debates, discussions, wikis, and blogs devoted to the argument about digital natives.
 However, in those numerous sites, what is debated is whether or not the term is valid and whether or not it can be used to describe an entire generation unproblematically.
 While this is a worthwhile inquiry, it seems to me that the critiques miss something more fundamental: namely, what does it mean to describe an entire generation in terminology derived from colonialism?
 To redeploy in a supposed post-racial era, the nomenclature of natives and immigrants?
-Micaela di Leonardo's critique of the anthropological stance of going native notes, "The Other is terminally Orientalized---a proven inferior who must be forced to cooperate in studying his or her own present or past, an exotic individual who, in the aggregate, can provide the mise-en-scene for an infinite series of dramas of Western selfhood.
-Anthropologists participate in this "colonial chic" or imperialist nostalgia..."
+Micaela di Leonardo's (1998, 38) critique of the anthropological stance of going native notes, "The Other is terminally Orientalized-a proven inferior who must be forced to cooperate in studying his or her own present or past, an exotic individual who, in the aggregate, can provide the mise-en-scène for an infinite series of dramas of Western selfhood.
+Anthropologists participate in this 'colonial chic' or imperialist nostalgia."

-On this point, I would like cite our previous scholarship on the link between formulations of cyber-space as the new frontier and the colonial project.
+On this point, previous scholarship examines the link between formulations of cyberspace as the new frontier and the colonial project.
 Following Heidegger, we observe that philosophical terminology cannot be divorced from the history of the use of that terminology, and thus we cannot avoid confronting questions of language and meaning.

 First, metaphors are always more than mere words.
 They are mechanisms of real social and political hegemony that have the capacity to determine the current and future shape of what they merely seem to designate.
-As a result of this, current and future configurations of cyberspace will be determined not only through innovations in hardware and software, but also, and perhaps more so, through the various metaphors that have been circulated and are employed to describe their significance...Because cyberspace has already been submitted to a kind of colonization through the metaphors of the new world and the electronic frontier, its decolonization is a task that, if it ever transpires, must take place in and by engaging the material and legacy of these particular rhetorical configurations.
+As a result of this, current and future configurations of cyberspace will be determined not only through innovations in hardware and software, but also, and perhaps more so, through the various metaphors that have been circulated and are employed to describe their significance. ...
+Because cyberspace has already been submitted to a kind of colonization through the metaphors of the new world and the electronic frontier, its decolonization is a task that, if it ever transpires, must take place in and by engaging the material and legacy of these particular rhetorical configurations.
+(Gunkel 2001, 51)

 In the case of the term digital natives, who appear in all research to represent a privileged sample of education and mobility, it is particularly notable that this term appears in the supposedly post-racial era where some commentators have wondered why first world scholars have jettisoned the concept of subjectivity at precisely the moment when third world and native peoples were claiming it.
-This requires, at the very least, the decolonisation of our categories of research.
+This requires, at the very least, the decolonization of our categories of research.